©

-Noirlac Abbey Cistercian abbey - Cultural meeting place
+Noirlac Abbey Cistercian abbey - Cultural meeting centre

-Today, this Cistercian abbey on the banks of the Cher is a cultural meeting place.
-It welcomes the public to discover its astonishing history, its light-filled architecture and its gardens, designed by landscape architect Gilles Clément.
+This Cistercian abbey on the banks of the Cher is now a cultural meeting place.
+It welcomes visitors to discover its astonishing history, its light-filled architecture and its gardens, designed by landscape architect Gilles Clément.
 It hosts numerous events and creative residencies throughout the year.

 Postal address: Abbaye de Noirlac 18200 Bruère-Allichamps